RamSailopal/Iris/README.md

 userpass - Password that is required for Normal or Lockdown Security modes.
 If Minimal is selected, this settingis ignored

 [ Default - Dummy ]

-key_bool - Whether you have a Cache key/licence file to copy (Y or N) If Y then you must pass the variable key_loc which should contain the location of the key file on the local server

-[ Default - N ]

 Example Playbook
 ----------------